raphaelfrei/c_sharp-image_converter/README.md

 ## About The Program
 Created with C# and .NET to learn about File Manipulation/Streams

+It searches with no filters on Explorer, but it only converts images

 ## How To Use

 > 1 - Open the program